How Your Skin Colour is Linked to Your Mental Health

 According to the World Health Organization,

-“Depression is the leading cause of disability worldwide.”
+“Depression is a leading cause of disability worldwide.”

 Obviously, there are many causes of mental ill-health, because nothing in life is ever that simple, but it is clear that vitamin D deficiency is a much-overlooked significant factor.